pandas-dev/pandas/doc/source/visualization.rst

    plt.figure(); ts.plot(style='k--', label='Series');

-For each kind of plot (e.g. `line`, `bar`, `scatter`) any additional arguments keywords are passed alogn to the corresponding matplotlib function (:meth:`ax.plot() <matplotlib.axes.Axes.plot>`, :meth:`ax.bar() <matplotlib.axes.Axes.bar>`, :meth:`ax.scatter() <matplotlib.axes.Axes.scatter>`).
+For each kind of plot (e.g. `line`, `bar`, `scatter`) any additional arguments keywords are passed along to the corresponding matplotlib function (:meth:`ax.plot() <matplotlib.axes.Axes.plot>`, :meth:`ax.bar() <matplotlib.axes.Axes.bar>`, :meth:`ax.scatter() <matplotlib.axes.Axes.scatter>`).
 These can be used